‘Beauty is in the eye of the beholder’

 Common Components of Evaluating Beauty: 12 Things that make a Face Seem Really Beautiful

-When discussing perceptions of beauty and the feminine face, many people of different cultures seem to rate the following features as being attractive.
+Many people from different cultures seem to rate the following features as being attractive:

 - Golden ratio proportions – a triangular face (slimmer on the lower face than on the upper face)